bytefish/bytefish.de/blog/apache_jena.md

 **It's not about Ontologies.**

-This project doesn't implement onotologies, so there is no inference and reasoning.
+This project doesn't implement ontologies, so there is no inference and reasoning.
 This is maybe an interesting area for later articles on Semantic Web Technologies.

-If you are interested in a complete Air Traffic Onotology I recommend researching the [The NASA Air Traffic Management Ontology (atmonto)] to get an idea, what an onotology for the domain might look like:
+If you are interested in a complete Air Traffic Ontology I recommend researching the [The NASA Air Traffic Management Ontology (atmonto)] to get an idea, what an ontology for the domain might look like:

 * [https://data.nasa.gov/ontologies/atmonto/ATM](https://data.nasa.gov/ontologies/atmonto/ATM)